-Therefore, the Commission finds that the proposed project, as conditioned, is consistent with Sections 30230, 30231, and 30235 of the Coastal Act.
+Therefore, for the reasons set forth above, the Commission finds that the proposed project, as conditioned, is consistent with Sections 30230, 30231, and 30240 of the Coastal Act.

 D. Public Access and Visual Resources

 Coastal Act Section 30210 states that: